Our Programmes

 Colombia

-Local context of intervention
+Local context of action

 Sentinelles rescued 76 children, adolescents and adults, including :